 There are limited locations to cross the Fishkill Creek.
 Currently there are bridges located at Route 9D (Wolcott Ave), Churchill Street and East Main Street.
 The City is looking to re-establish a connection across the Creek at South Avenue (at the Madam Brett Park and Trail) with a new multi-use bridge.
-The former Tioronda Bridge on South Avenue was dismantled several years ago due to structural and safety issues.
+The former Tioronda Bridge on South Avenue, a unique bow truss bridge (pictured below) was dismantled several years ago due to structural and safety issues.
 Currently a utility bridge, which carries water and sewer lines, occupies the bridge site.